paulkim94/cogs121-jp/milestone14.md

 based off of what they check in the category and price options.

 4) Randomizer
+A user had the ability to pick a location at random if they are indecisive about which location they want to discover in San Diego.

 5) Search
+A user can search for different locations based off of name, description, or keywords (categories) that display on the list.

 6) Current Location
+A user can get their current location, and have it placed as a marker on the map so the user can visualize where they are in relation to the rest of the marker locations on the map.

 7) View Details
 Whenever a user clicks on the view details button for a list item or marker a modal pops up